Sydenham College of Commerce and Economics: History

 On the college's seventy-fifth anniversary in 1988, the Indian Post Office issued a commemorative stamp.

 In the year 2019, Sydenham college was de-affiliated from Mumbai University and affiliated to Dr. Homi Bhabha State University.

 Societies and Clubs

-Sydenham College of Commerce and Economics offers a vibrant campus life with a variety of student-run societies and clubs spanning cultural, literary, academic, professional, and social domains.
-These forums are primarily student-managed and contribute significantly to the college's tradition of extra-curricular excellence, leadership development, and community service.
+Sydenham College of Commerce and Economics has a variety of student-run societies and clubs spanning cultural, literary, academic, professional, and social domains.
+These forums are primarily student-managed and contribute to the college's tradition of extra-curricular excellence, leadership development, and community service.

 Student's Council

 The apex student body coordinates major college events, represents student interests, and oversees various committees, including the organization of "Brouhaha" (annual intercollegiate festival) now renamed to "The Rainbow Lane".

 Dramatics Society (DS)

 Encourages theatre through the organization and performance of plays and dramatic arts activities.

 Marathi Wangmaya Mandal (MWM)

 Celebrates Marathi language, literature, and culture through various forums and creative writing events.